FICO Credit Scores: What Do They Mean?

 In order to raise your score, you've got to have the reports that the agencies use to build it.
 Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
 Also available are helpful information and online tools that can help you improve your credit score.

 You can get a free credit report every year from all three agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

-Want to know more about credit scores?
-Give us a call: (415) 456-7802.
+Want to know more about your FICO score?
+Give us a call at (415) 456-7802.